seamplex/feenox/doc/joss/paper.md

  #. replace every occurrence of `laplace` in symbol names with the name of the new PDE
  #. modify the initialization functions in `init.c` and set
      * the names of the unknowns
-     * the names of the materials
+     * the names of the material properties
-     * the mathematical type and properties of problem
+     * the mathematical type and characteristics of problem
      * etc.
  #. modify the contents of the elemental matrices in `bulk.c` in the FEM formulation of the problem being added
  #. modify the contents of how the boundary conditions are parsed and set in `bc.c`